Choose a career that allows you to work with Michigan's most valuable resource... Water.

 One of the very best things about Delta College is your ability to start here and go anywhere.
 And, in the process, save thousands (and thousands) of dollars.
 It's a smart choice to get your associate's and then transfer on!

-Delta has signed transfer agreements with several other colleges and universities to continue your studies:
+Delta has signed transfer agreements to continue your studies with:

 - Bellevue University